 Remember that virtual assistants are similar to other virtual assistant job opportunities – we all first want to determine what tasks we want our VA’s to perform for us.
 Remember that there are two ways of doing this — you can hire someone specifically for this purpose or have your VA do it on their own.

 - social media management

 - project management

 - content writing/blogging

-- collaboration (i.e., definition of expectation for joint marketing plans, preparation of materials such as white papers, brochures, newsletters, etc.)
+- collaboration (i.e., the definition of expectation for joint marketing plans, preparation of materials such as white papers, brochures, newsletters, etc.)

 - video production and editing

 - social media marketing (SMM)